KsuParkhamchuk/vllm-mm-chat-comparison/README.md

 ## Running the application

+1. Setup environmental variables from .env.template
-Running the following script will start main application and vllm servers
+2. Run the following script

 ```
 ./run.sh